DanielaValleCo/airbnb-sql-analysis/README.md

 RESULT: 48,895 listings found in the dataset.
 The dataset represents a large and competitive Airbnb market in New York City.

-## 👨‍💼How many unique hosts are there?
+## How many unique hosts are there?

 SELECT COUNT (DISTINCT host_id)
 FROM airbnb;